LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Usual objectives in casual gaming:
 - immersion (mixing your life with someone else's story)
 - pastime (actively doing something)
-- progression (sence of advancement and growth)
+- progression (sense of advancement and growth)
+- heroics (help humanity by eliminating monsters or saving a character from peril)
 - safety (fight the bad and evil and you will not really get hurt or die)
 - challenge (solve puzzles or problems to keep brain activity)
-- heroics (help humanity by eliminating monsters or saving a character from peril)
+- personal growth (learning collaboration, communication, ethics, bring out our better more cooperative instincts, discover positive evolution as a possible meaning of life, also learn functional knowledge through solving tasks)
+- social advancement (encourage evolution of cooperative behavior, learn to flourish and thrive together)
+- creativity (satisfaction from imagining worlds, characters, places, events and turning them virtual)
 - physical activity (limited, depends on technology like 3d controllers or holodeck)

 There is little doubt that content development must swing towards artificially and intelligently procedurally generated universes in order to provide the games with enticing (immersive, challenging, safe, active) gaming experience.